hungphambkc/MuseHeart-MusicBot/README.md

 # MuseHeart-MusicBot
-## bot de música programado em python com player interativo, comandos de barra + slash, integração com o [last.fm](https://www.last.fm/) e muito mais.
+## Music bot programmed in Python with an interactive player, slash and forward commands, integration with [last.fm](https://www.last.fm/), and much more.

-## Página com invites e algumas infos/screenshots da Muse Heart e funcionamento dessa source: [clique aqui](https://gist.github.com/zRitsu/4875008554a00c3c372b2df6dcdf437f#file-muse_heart_invites-md).
+## Page with invites and some information/screenshots about Muse Heart and how this source works: [click here](https://gist.github.com/zRitsu/4875008554a00c3c372b2df6dcdf437f#file-muse_heart_invites-md).

 [![](https://discordapp.com/api/guilds/911370624507707483/embed.png?style=banner2)](https://discord.gg/KM3NS7D6Zj)

-### Algumas Previews:
+### Some Previews:

-- Player controller: modo normal/mini-player (skin: default) e suporte a [RPC (Rich Presence)](https://github.com/zRitsu/MuseHeart-MusicBot-RPC-app)
+- Player controller: normal/mini-player mode (skin: default) and RPC (Rich Presence) support](https://github.com/zRitsu/MuseHeart-MusicBot-RPC-app)

 [![](https://i.ibb.co/6tVbfFH/image.png)](https://i.ibb.co/6tVbfFH/image.png)

 <details>
 <summary>
-Mais previews:
+More previews:
 </summary>
 <br>

-- Comandos de barra / Slash commands
+- Slash commands Commands

 [![](https://i.ibb.co/nmhYWrK/muse-heart-slashcommands.png)](https://i.ibb.co/nmhYWrK/muse-heart-slashcommands.png)

-- Integração com o [last.fm](https://www.last.fm/) para scrobbles (outras funcionalidades em breve).
+- Integration with [last.fm](https://www.last.fm/) for scrobbles (other features coming soon).

 [![](https://i.ibb.co/SXm608z/muse-heart-lastfm.png)](https://i.ibb.co/SXm608z/muse-heart-lastfm.png)

-- Player controller: modo fixo/estendido com canal e conversa de song requests (skin: default), configurável com o comando: /setup
+- Player controller: Fixed/extended mode with song request channel and conversation (skin: default), configurable with the command: /setup

 [![](https://i.ibb.co/5cZ7JGs/image.png)](https://i.ibb.co/5cZ7JGs/image.png)

-- Player controller: modo fixo/estendido com canal de song-request em forum com suporte a status automático no canal de voz e palco
+- Player controller: Fixed/extended mode with song request channel in forum with support for automatic status in the voice channel and Stage

 [![](https://i.ibb.co/9Hm5cyG/playercontrollerforum.png)](https://i.ibb.co/9Hm5cyG/playercontrollerforum.png)

-* Há diversas outras skins, veja todas usando o comando /change_skin (você também pode criar outras, use os modelos padrões que estão na pasta [skins](utils/music/skins/) como referência, crie uma cópia com outro nome e modifique a seu gosto).
+* There are several other skins; see them all using the /change_skin command (you can also create your own.
+Use the default templates in the [skins](utils/music/skins/) folder as a reference, create a copy with a different name, and modify it to your liking).

 </details>

-## Teste agora mesmo criando/reusando um bot próprio com essa source fazendo deploy em um dos serviços abaixo:
+## Test it right now by creating/reusing your own bot with this source by deploying it to one of the services below:

 ---